davilafmx/airbnb_analysis/Read_me-P3.md

 ### Interactive Visualizations

-* Dynamic and interactive visualizations were developed to allow users to filter and find the data based on their preferences.
-Users could interact with the visualizations to explore specific regions, property types, or time periods of interest.
+Dynamic and interactive visualizations enable users to interact with specific regions, property types, or areas of interest.

 ### Dashboard Creation using Tableau or Power BI